ajh123-development/website/docs/Community/Mods/ajh123/example.md

 This is an example document to show how to upload mods.

-You may change the tags to what yoy want.
+You may change the tags to what you want.
 The steps below are what I recomend.

 ```yaml
 ---